NormProgr/Employment-Narratives/README.md

   - Using data that is pre-trained on economic articles might improve my project performance because I could use finer labelling classes to get more in-depth insights, like Andre et al. (2023) get it in Inflation narratives. :memo:
-- I could consider other sources of information besides of classic news media like X (Twitter) or LinkedIn Data :memo:
+- I could consider other sources of information besides the classic news media like X (Twitter) or LinkedIn Data :memo:
 - For Inference: link results of labor market papers with the my research approach to get an idea how correct are news understanding labor market topics. :memo: